jimkell/GN_Jars/README.md

 To add another project, copy the tumor and normal folders into this directory and modify the command in the .bat file to: java -jar vn020821.jar <folder_name> (for single sample projects) java -jar vn_052722.jar <tumor_folder_name> (for tumor-normal projects).

+Variant_Navigator_Tutorial1_110323.docx and Variant_Navigator_Tutorial2-110323.docx are for 608_chr1_022321.zip (single sample project).
+Tumor-normal tutorials are in preparation.